ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.history/README.md

 ### 2.2.0 (2022-07-22)
 * (Apollon77) make sure getHistory works for all cases
-* (Bluefox/Apollon77) Add option to add comment and user info to results
+* (Bluefox/Apollon77) Added an option to add comment and user info to results

 ### 2.1.7 (2022-06-27)
-* (Apollon77) Allow to remove a configuration value for "round" in config again
+* (Apollon77) Allowed removing a configuration value for "round" in config again

 ### 2.1.6 (2022-06-27)
 * (Apollon77) When not count is provided for aggregate "none" or "onchange" then the limit (default 2000) is used as count to define the number of data to return.

 ### 2.1.5 (2022-06-24)
-* (Apollon77) Ignore errors from forked process after response was sent for GetHistory
+* (Apollon77) Ignore errors from a forked process after response was sent for GetHistory

 ### 2.1.4 (2022-06-12)
-* (Apollon77) Make sure debug log is active according to the settings
+* (Apollon77) Make sure the debug log is active, according to the settings

 ### 2.1.3 (2022-06-08)
 * (Apollon77) Huge performance optimizations for GetHistory calls

 ### 2.1.2 (2022-05-28)
-* (Apollon77) Fix crash case reported by Sentry
+* (Apollon77) Fixed crash case reported by Sentry

 ### 2.1.1 (2022-05-27)
 * (Apollon77) Fix crash case reported by Sentry